SapphireLion/p1.21/index.md

 ## The Team
 1. Kevin Torres: Commander and the Leader
-2. Sergio Ponce: The Charm and the Laughter
+2. Sergio Ponce: The Joy and the Laughter
 3. Jacob Finley Crawford: The Toughest Fighter
 ## Sketch